circir641/NextJsFlaskRC/README.md

 ``cd server``

-to reinstall new environment for the server type inside the terminal should be like
+to reinstall new environment for the server, type this inside the terminal.  example:

 ``PS C:\Users\user\vercel2-master\server> python -m venv env `` next type